Source code for sic_framework.core.component_manager_python2

 )

-[docs] class SICStartComponentRequest(SICRequest): """ A request from a user to start a component. :param component_name: The name of the component to start. :type component_name: str :param log_level: The logging level to use for the component. :type log_level: logging.LOGLEVEL :param conf: The configuration the component. :type conf: SICConfMessage """
+[docs] class SICStartComponentRequest(SICRequest): """ A request from a user to start a component. :param name: The name of the component to start. :type name: str :param endpoint: The endpoint of the component. :type endpoint: str :param output_channel: The output channel of the component. :type output_channel: str :param input_channel: The input channel of the component. :type input_channel: str :param request_reply_channel: The request reply channel of the component. :type request_reply_channel: str :param client_id: The client id of the component. :type client_id: str :param conf: The configuration the component. :type conf: SICConfMessage """

-[docs] def __init__(self, component_name, log_level, input_channel, client_id, conf=None): super(SICStartComponentRequest, self).__init__() self.component_name = component_name # str self.log_level = log_level # logging.LOGLEVEL self.input_channel = input_channel self.client_id = client_id self.conf = conf # SICConfMessage
+[docs] def __init__(self, component_name, endpoint, input_channel, component_channel, request_reply_channel, client_id, conf=None): super(SICStartComponentRequest, self).__init__() self.component_name = component_name # str self.endpoint = endpoint self.input_channel = input_channel self.component_channel = component_channel self.request_reply_channel = request_reply_channel self.client_id = client_id self.conf = conf # SICConfMessage

 [docs] class SICNotStartedMessage(SICMessage): """ A message to indicate that a component failed to start. :param message: The message to indicate the failure. :type message: str """